Watch Every Twist In 'The Umbrella Academy' Season 2 With Us

 The New Number One:

-Also, it took Allison losing her voice to realize that she doesn’t always need it — in terms of her power, of course.
-Look at all she’s accomplished in the 1960s without rumoring anyone.
+Also, it took Allison losing her voice to realise that she doesn’t always need it — in terms of her power, of course.
+Look at all she’s accomplished in the 1960s without rumouring anyone.
 It’s clearly changed her for the better, and she’s a stronger woman because of it.

 More to come.
 Check back for the full season recap next week.